0

 Presence of Porphyromonas gingivalis in Synovial Fluid

 Inflamed joint areas filled with synovial fluid offer an attractive environment for these tiny invaders.
-Studies have revealed their presence inside knee joints specifically.
+Studies have revealed their specific presence inside knee joints.

 The Impact of Infections on Joint Health

-Research shows a connection between certain types of oral bacteria and joint inflammation - one study found Porphyromonas gingivalis (P.gingivalis), which causes gum disease, in the synovial fluid of arthritic knees.
+Research shows a connection between certain types of oral bacteria and joint inflammation.
+One study found Porphyromonas gingivalis, which causes gum disease, in the synovial fluid of arthritic knees.

-This little bugger has been shown to interfere with cartilage production leading to its breakdown while promoting calcium biofilm buildup within joints.
-The result?
-Stiffness, pain, and decreased mobility – classic symptoms of osteoarthritis.
+The bacteria has been shown to interfere with cartilage production leading to its breakdown while promoting calcium biofilm buildup within joints.
+This resulted in stiffness, pain, and decreased mobility.

-A closer look at this process reveals how P.gingivalis triggers an immune response resulting in chronic inflammation – like turning up the heat under a simmering pot until it boils over, causing damage all around.
+A closer look at this process reveals how P. gingivalis triggers an immune response resulting in chronic inflammation.

 Natural Antibiotics for Joint Inflammation